yaobinwen/robin_on_rails/misc/english/Vocabulary.md

   - [intermittent](https://dictionary.cambridge.org/us/dictionary/english/intermittent)
     - _adj_ /ˌɪn·tərˈmɪt·ənt/ not happening regularly or continuously; stopping and starting repeatedly or with long periods in between
     - _eg_ It rained intermittently all day.
+- worry
+  - apprehension: _It's normal to feel a little apprehension before starting a new job._